And a few ways to tackle this subject with elementary students.

 The second task is to solve a riddle by completing math problems.
 The third task has students tracking the path of a shuttle on a USA map.

-The reading passages for the Space Print and Read includes the Challenger shuttle, Sally Ride, Bonnie Dunbar, and walking in space.
+The reading passages for the Space Print and Read include the Challenger shuttle, Sally Ride, Bonnie Dunbar, and walking in space.
 The newspaper includes articles about stars, falling stars, light-years, and NASA.

 These sets are ready to go- just print and read!